MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-WebServicesVirtualDirectory.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-The Get-WebServicesVirtualDirectory cmdlet can be run on a local server or run remotely if the server name is specified in the Identity or Server parameters.
-It can also be run without parameters to retrieve the configuration settings from all Microsoft Office Outlook Web App virtual directories on all Internet Information Services (IIS) Web sites located on the Client Access servers in the organization.

-The Get-WebServicesVirtualDirectory cmdlet can be run on any server that has the Exchange administration tools installed.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Exchange Web Services settings" entry in the Client Access Permissions topic.

-!!!
-Exchange Server 2013

-The Get-WebServicesVirtualDirectory cmdlet can be run on a local server or run remotely if the server name is specified in the Identity or Server parameters.
-It can also be run without parameters to retrieve the configuration settings from all Microsoft OfficeOutlook Web App virtual directories on all Internet Information Services (IIS) websites located on the Client Access servers in the organization.

-The Get-WebServicesVirtualDirectory cmdlet can be run on any server that has the Exchange administration tools installed.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Exchange Web Services virtual directory settings" entry in the Clients and mobile devices permissions topic.

-!!!
-Exchange Server 2016

 The Get-WebServicesVirtualDirectory cmdlet can be run on a local server or run remotely if the server name is specified in the Identity or Server parameters.

 The Get-WebServicesVirtualDirectory cmdlet can be run on any server that has the Exchange administration tools installed.